 The environmental piece addresses the company’s impact on the planet.
 You might ask if a company is dedicated to making good use of its resources?
 Are they investing in green technology?
 What is their carbon footprint?

 When it comes to the social impact of a company, think of the effect on people (and critters).

 Are employees, and others in the supply chain, given fair wages and good working conditions?
 Does the company have policies that support women, the LGBTQ community, diversity, etc.?
 Does the company engage in animal testing?

 A little less intuitive (at least to me at first) is governance.
 These issues are related to how a company is run from the top.
 Are executives overpaid?
 Is there diversity on the board?
 Is the management incentivized to do the right thing for clients, employees, and shareholders?

 Knowing what to look for is the first step, now you need to know how to take action.
 There are three strategies that can help you address issues within your investment portfolio.

 For example, did you know that Exxon Mobil is estimated to be responsible for 2% of the world’s greenhouse gas emissions since 1988?
 And because the company is so large, it shows up in many portfolios by default.

-For instance, last year Starbucks announced it had reached 100 percent pay equity for people of all genders and races performing similar work in the U.S.
+For instance, last year Starbucks announced it had reached 100 per cent pay equity for people of all genders and races performing similar work in the U.S.

-Many studies have shown this final tactic to be the most impactful way to significantly influence a company’s behavior.
+Many studies have shown this final tactic to be the most impactful way to significantly influence a company’s behaviour.
 But since this topic warrants an entire blog post on its own, I’ll share a guide from our friends As You Sow on shareholder engagement.

 Each of us has a unique set of values and passions that guide our decisions, and a combination of these three strategies is a great way to ensure your portfolio is helping to support those values, rather than working against them.
 If you’re ready to start aligning your money with your values, reach out to your advisor and find out what ESG options are available to you.